Kernow Computes

 Project brief details

-The UK's technology sector is growing at a considerable rate, representing opportunities for young people to secure meaningful and creative careers.
-However, there's a widely reported and persistent skills gap (see Livingstone & Hope, 2011), with the most recent TechNation (2018) report citing that "access to talent" remains the most significant challenge facing local industry in Cornwall.
+The UK’s technology sector is growing at a considerable rate, representing opportunities for young people to secure meaningful careers.
+However, there is a widely reported and persistent skills gap, with recent reports citing “access to talent” remaining a significant challenge in industry.
 Overcoming this challenge will require a better understanding of the talent pipeline, the different pathways into the industry, methods for facilitating the learning of relevant knowledge and skills, and of what industry needs.
 Using the findings from the Georgia Computes!
-(2014) project as a conceptual model, this research proposes to explore this pipeline and take a design thinking approach to improving its efficacy---notably, drawing industry practice and education together to envisage and implement novel approaches to preparing young people for careers in the technology sector.
+(2014) model, this research proposes to explore this pipeline and take a design thinking approach to improving its efficacy---notably, drawing industry and education together to envisage and implement novel approaches.

 Strategic alignment